Kotlin/KEEP/proposals/sealed-interface-freedom.md

 Other classes or interfaces  _in the same compilation unit_ and _in the package_ may implement or extend the sealed interface, forming a set of direct subclasses that is closed for further extension and is known at compile-time.
-Direct subclasses may be top-level or nested inside any number of other named classes, named interfaces, or named objects in the same package, Subclass of a sealed interface can be `enum class`, but `annotation class` subclass is not allowed.
+Direct subclasses may be top-level or nested inside any number of other named classes, named interfaces, or named objects in the same package.
+Subclass of a sealed interface can be `enum class`, but `annotation class` subclass is not allowed.

 > Kotlin `annotation class` is not allowed to implement any interfaces whatsoever.